 \section{Abstract}

-The analysis of noise-induced escape in ensembles of bistable elements is challenging, because nonlinearity, coupling, and noise all play essential roles.
-We show that the interplay of these three factors yields three qualitatively distinct escape mechanisms in diffusively coupled bistable elements, depending on the coupling strength.
-To clarify the relation between coupling strength and mean escape time, we derive effective one-dimensional dynamics: nonlinear mean-field Fokker–Planck equation in the weak-coupling regime, stochastic mean-field dynamics in the strong-coupling regime, and deterministic mean-field dynamics in the intermediate regime.
-We validate these reduced descriptions by comparing predictions with numerical simulations.
-We identify a distinct dominant driving factor of escape processes in each regime.
-Notably, the three escape mechanisms emerge through the interplay of nonlinearity, diffusive coupling, and dynamical noise --- rather than bifurcations of the noise-free system.
-Our approach serves as a framework applicable to other diffusively coupled stochastic nonlinear systems, motivating a further search for similar synergistic phenomena.
+The analysis of noise-induced escape in populations of bistable elements is challenging, because nonlinearity, coupling, and noise all play essential roles.
+We show that the interplay of these three factors yields three qualitatively distinct escape mechanisms depending on coupling strength in populations of diffusively coupled bistable elements.
+To clarify dominant driving factors of escape dynamics, we develop a model-reduction approach, deriving three effective one-dimensional dynamics: nonlinear mean-field Fokker-Planck equation in the weak-coupling regime, stochastic mean-field dynamics in the strong-coupling regime, and deterministic mean-field dynamics in the intermediate regime.
+We validate these reduced descriptions by comparing predicted mean escape times with numerical simulations.
+We identify a distinct dominant driving factor of collective escape in each regime.
+Notably, the three mechanisms emerge through the interplay of nonlinearity, diffusive coupling, and dynamical noise --- rather than bifurcations of the noise-free system.
+Our approach serves as a framework applicable to other stochastic nonlinear systems with diffusive coupling, motivating a further search for similar synergistic phenomena.